 Running time: The experience lasts 15 minutes.
 Please arrive 5 minutes before your allotted time for a health and safety briefing and equipment setup.

 Age Guidance: Ripples of Kindness is suitable for those aged 13+ due to the themes of displacement, death and loss explored in the experience and the size of the Oculus Quest 2 headsets and closed back headphones.
 Under 16s must be accompanied by an adult.

 Access: Closed captions are included as part of the presentation.
 The experience is accessible for wheelchair users.

 Warnings: Most people do not experience any negative reactions to Virtual Reality (VR).
 However, VR may be disorientating for individuals who are neurodiverse, have hearing or sight impairments, or experience vertigo, epilepsy, dizziness, seizures, motion sickness or fainting.
-If you are pregnant, please consult with your GP before taking part.
+If you are pregnant or have a pacemaker, please consult with your GP before taking part.
 The VR experience explores themes relating to displacement, death and loss which some people may find upsetting.

 What is a virtual reality experience?